aashi-singh-web/PBL-Project/README.md

 ## Development Phases
 1. **Research & Requirements Gathering**: Surveys and feedback from tourists and local businesses.
 2. **Design Phase**: UI/UX designs and database schema creation.
-3. **Development Phase**: Building the frontend, backend, and integrating APIs.
+3. **Development Phase**: Building the front and backend and integrating APIs.
 4. **Testing Phase**: Unit, integration, user, performance, and security testing.
 5. **Launch Phase**: Deployment and marketing.
 6. **Maintenance & Updates**: Regular updates based on user feedback.

 ## Literature Survey
-Localink learns from platforms like Airbnb, TripAdvisor, and Like a Local while addressing gaps such as:
+Localink learns lessons from platforms like Airbnb, TripAdvisor, Like a Local, while addressing gaps such as:
 - Limited support for smaller local businesses.
 - Lack of integrated eco-friendly features.
-- Absence of seamless cultural immersion tools.
+The lack of smooth, tool-based cultural immersion.

 ## Conclusion
 Localink aims to revolutionize tourism by connecting travelers to authentic local services while empowering small businesses.
 It envisions a sustainable, inclusive, and immersive travel ecosystem.